peter-kuhmann/center-that-thing/README.md

 Centers any HTML element horizontally – **relative to the screen!**

-Try out the demo: [Center That Thing Demo 🔗](https://center-that-thing.vercel.app/)
+Try out the demo: [Show.
+Me.
+THE.
+DEMO!!! 🔗](https://center-that-thing.vercel.app/)

 Who is this favor?